3d-omics/bioinfo_detection_limit_test/README.md

 3. Edit the following files:
    1. `config/samples.tsv`: the control file with the sequencing libraries and their location.
-      If the `forward_adapter` and `reverse_adapter` fields are empty, they are assumed to be the current ones: `AGATCGGAAGAGCACACGTCTGAACTCCAGTCA` and `AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGT`, respectively.
+      If the `forward_adapter` and `reverse_adapter` fields are empty, they are assumed to be the current Paired-End ones: `AGATCGGAAGAGCACACGTCTGAACTCCAGTCA` and `AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGT`, respectively.
+      If your sample is Single-End, specify it in the `library_type` column.
+Whatever is in the `reverse` will be ignored.
       ```
       sample	library	library_type	forward	reverse	forward_adapter	reverse_adapter
       sample1	lib1	PE	resources/reads/sample1_1.fq.gz	resources/reads/sample1_2.fq.gz